Gwyneth Paltrow's ski collision trial continues with defense

-PARK CITY, Utah (AP) — Gwyneth Paltrow's attorneys are expected to continue relying mostly on experts to mount their defense on Wednesday, the seventh day of the trial over her 2016 ski collision with a 76-year-old retired optometrist.
+PARK CITY, Utah (AP) — Gwyneth Paltrow's attorneys continued to rely mostly on experts to mount their defense on Wednesday, the seventh day of the trial over her 2016 ski collision with a 76-year-old retired optometrist.

-The judge presiding over the trial in Park City has made it clear that he wants Paltrow's defense team to rest their case by Thursday afternoon — in order to give the jury enough time to deliberate and come to a consensus.
+In their last full day to call witnesses, Paltrow's defense team called to the stand a radiologist, a neurologist, a neuropsychologist and a forensic psychologist, leaning on medical analysis rather than the testimony of the actor-turned-lifestyle influencer's friends or husband in order to make their case.

-Terry Sanderson, the Utah man suing Paltrow, is asking for more than $300,000, saying that Paltrow's recklessness on the slope caused the crash, leaving him with four broken ribs and years of post-concussion symptoms including confusion, memory loss and irritability.
-Paltrow has countersued for a symbolic $1 and attorney fees, alleging that Sanderson veered into her from behind.
+More than just a display of their financial investment in the case, Paltrow's team is making a gamble.
+Throughout the trial, bombshell testimony from Paltrow and Terry Sanderson, the man suing her, has engaged the jury, while hours of jargon-dense medical testimony has tested their endurance.

 People are also reading…